harshit012/Multithreaded_Http_Server/README.md

  ## Working with Templates (Server-side c++ template)
 Why use the templates?

 Let's take a scenario If you are creating an application where the result of students can be displayed.
 If you do hard-code in the HTML file, then you have to create a separate HTML file for each student.
 To avoid this we can use the concept of template, We can simply create only one file whose extension should be "sct" & the file contains the necessary HTML code.
-Now some fields in that file are dynamic like the name of the students his marks, etc. Instead of doing hard-code for such values, we will use ${key_name} as shown below in the code.
+Now some fields in that file are dynamic like the name of the students his marks, etc. Instead of doing hard-code for such values, we will use ${key_name}

+The below code is from app4.
+Where I've created a generic form template.
 ```
 <!DOCTYPE html>
 <html lang='en'>